imcharllyy/imcharllyy/README.md

 🎓 High school student (France) in a general STEM track, focused on Math, Physics & Computer Science.
 🎯 Aspiring engineering student, passionate about programming and game development.
-🎮 Currently developing Roblox experiences using Luau.
+🎮 Currently developing Unreal experiences using C# & Blueprint.

 ---

 ## 🛠️ Tech I'm working with:
 - **Languages**: Lua, Typescript, C#
-- **Platforms**: Roblox Studio, Unreal
+- **Platforms**: Unreal
 - **Tools**: Git, Visual Studio Code, Intellij Idea

 ---

 ## 📌 Current goals:
-- Build fun and educational games on Roblox
+- Build fun and educational games on Unreal
 - Learn more about algorithms and software engineering
 - Contribute to open-source projects when ready